stuartellis/multiform/docs/tf-stacks-spec/0.4.0/README.md

 - Each project has a root directory for Terraform code and configuration, called *terraform1/*
 - The root directory for the set of Terraform stacks is called *terraform1/stacks/*
+- The root directory *terraform1/* should only contain the *stacks/* directory and a *.gitignore* file.
 - Each stack is a sub-directory under the *terraform1/stacks/definitions/* directory.
 - Each environment is a sub-directory under the *terraform1/stacks/environments/* directory.
 - The *terraform1/stacks/environments/* directory also contains a subdirectory called *all/*.
-- Code for stacks only references or relies upon Terraform modules and the files that are under the *terraform1/stacks/* directory and subdirectories.
-They do not rely on any other files or directories.
+- The Terraform code for a stack should only use Terraform modules and the files that are under the *terraform1/stacks/* directory and subdirectories.
+It should not rely on any other files or directories.

 ### Required Terraform Variables